Is there food at the Ball? What about beverages?

 Hold tight!
 This will be updated for 2020

 I don’t know what to wear!
 What about a costume?

 Mardi Gras season is really a time for flashy and outrageous costumes.
 Often participants design their costumes according to the Mardi Gras Ball theme.
-2012's theme was "They All Ask'd For You" - the Audubon Zoo song, leading to many zoo animal costumes.
-Also see some photos from the previous Mardi Gras balls on our Flickr page, and our Pinterest boards, and SmugMug.
+2012’s theme was “They All Ask’d For You” – the Audubon Zoo song, leading to many zoo animal costumes.
+Also see some ideas on our Pinterest boards, and SmugMug.

 Here are some local costume resources: